How to ease cystitis at night?

 Try to consume more liquids earlier in the day so your bladder is less full before bed.

 Avoid caffeine & alcohol.
-Caffeine is a diuretic, meaning it makes you need to go to the toilet more frequently.
-Caffeine can also irritate the bladder lining, so try to avoid things that contain caffeine, like tea, coffee, chocolate and fizzy drinks.
+Caffeine is a diuretic, meaning it increases the frequency of urination.
+Caffeine can also irritate the bladder lining, so try to avoid products that contain caffeine, such as tea, coffee, chocolate, and fizzy drinks.
 Alcohol is also a bladder irritant, so it is advisable not to drink while recovering.

-It is thought that citrus fruits like lemons and oranges may increase pain when urinating due to their high acidity.
+It is believed that citrus fruits, such as lemons and oranges, may exacerbate pain when urinating due to their high acidity.
 Whilst this has not been proven, it may be a good idea to avoid acidic drinks until you feel better.

 Bedtime Routine